 All waves exhibit a common behavior and sound isn't an exception.
 Let's take a look at some wave behaviors we need to understand about sound.

 Waves of different frequencies lose power throughout their propagation.
 This overall volume loss is calculated through the inverse square low.
 This means that, doubling the distance from the source will decrease the sound pressure by half.
-This power loss is not the same for all waves.
-Higher frequency will loss power faster, providing a natural low-pass filtering effect.
+Power loss is not the same for all frequencies.
+Higher frequency waves will lose power faster, providing a natural low-pass filtering effect that gives more high frequency detail to sounds near us and less detail to sounds far from us.

 The reflection of sound is similar to the reflection of light.
 When a sound wave hits a medium change boundary, like a wall, part of that wave is reflected back to the original medium, bouncing in angle.
 Single reflections are also commonly known as echoes.